westurner/dotfiles/index.rst

 :ref:`Lightweight markup language`
 "WikiText"
-which can be parsed and transformed to valid `HTML` that is utilized by Wikipedia.
+which can be parsed and transformed to valid :ref:`HTML-`.

+* Wikipedia is built on MediaWiki, which supports MediaWiki Markup.

 .. index:: RD